-Abby recently received her Master’s in Justice Studies from the University of New Hampshire.
-At present, she is working on applications for law school and intends to pursue a career in law.
+Abby received her Master’s in Justice Studies from the University of New Hampshire.
+At present, she is working as the Senior Paralegal at Gilman Law P.C. which specializes in criminal defense.

 Besides learning laboratory tasks such as analyzing data, running participants, researching articles, and writing/proofreading manuscripts in APA format, Abby has learned many life and career skills throughout her time in the RCC lab.
 Dr. SB is an incredible resource when it comes to writing cover letters and updating your resume.
 She is also incredibly knowledgeable of graduate school programs as well as career opportunities.
 The RCC lab has also helped improve skills such as time management, perseverance, flexibility, self-reflection and taking initiative.

 “To current/future research assistants I would advise that you take every opportunity that comes to you.
 Apply for that conference, because you can never have enough practice presenting research.
 Go to the events the psychology department hosts, because you never know what kinds of connections you will make.
 Push yourself to learn each time you enter the lab, because the knowledge you will gain will be worth it.
 Last but not least, ask for help, because you don’t need to know everything right away but resources are there to help you succeed.
 Trust me, you will cherish the memories, friendships, and knowledge you gain in the RCC lab!”

 Emily received her Master’s in Clinical Mental Health Counseling from Johns Hopkins University after graduating from UNE.
 She has worked in settings with individuals of all ages, families, and groups since coming to Maryland.
 Currently, she is a lead therapist and works with diagnoses related to trauma, adjustment, depression, and anxiety.
 She is currently exploring other opportunities including an offer as a clinical director and opening her own private practice.